cchen26/Kafka-Revive/README.md

 ## About<a name="about"></a> Kafka-Revive

-The Kafka-Revive library consists of multiple TypeScript files that provide a comprehensive solution for message re-processing in Apache Kafka using the KafkaJS client.
+The Kafka Revive library consists of multiple TypeScript files that provide a comprehensive solution for message re-processing in Apache Kafka using the KafkaJS client.
 It includes a ClientWrapper class that wraps around the KafkaJS client, allowing the creation of producers and consumers with simplified methods for connecting, subscribing, and processing messages.
 Additionally, the library provides a DLQManager class for managing Dead Letter Queues (DLQs), enabling the creation of DLQ topics, retrying failed messages, and handling error scenarios.

-Please note that Kafka-Revive is not officially associated with Apache Kafka.
+Please note that Kafka Revive is not officially associated with Apache Kafka.

 ## Install<a name="install"></a>

-To incorporate Kafka-Revive into your project, follow these steps:
+To incorporate Kafka Revive into your project, follow these steps:

-Install Kafka-Revive as an NPM package by executing the following command in your terminal:
+Install Kafka Revive as an NPM package by executing the following command in your terminal:

 `npm install kafka-revive`

-Utilize Kafka-Revive in your code by including it using the require keyword, just as you would with any other library:
+Utilize Kafka Revive in your code by including it using the require keyword, just as you would with any other library:

 ```js
 const KafkaRevive = require("kafka-revive");